 It can be easy to see walking as running’s ugly stepsister, but it has a lot of benefits that you can’t find in running:

 - Good for All Types of People

 Walking is good for all different types of people because it’s low impact.
 If you have ankle, back, or knee problems, if you’re older, if you’re pregnant, or if you’re overweight, running might be really hard on your body.
 But walking isn’t, and you still get a cardio workout.

-Additionally, it’s easy to convince yourself to go for a nice evening walk after work even if you’re super tired because you don’t have to exert as much energy walking versus running.
-It might be a great excuse to get up and see the sun rise too.
+Additionally, it’s easy to convince yourself to go for a nice evening walk after work.
+Even if you’re super tired, you don’t have to exert as much energy walking versus running.
+It might be a great excuse to wake up early and see the sun rise, too.